vmware/container-service-extension/docs/cse3_1/CSE_CONFIG.md

 <a name="extra_options"></a>
 ### `extra_options` Section (Added in CSE 3.1.2)

-It allows providers to specify proxy details that will be injected into TKG Clusters.
+The proxy options allow providers to specify proxy details that will be injected into TKG Clusters.
 The proxy enables TKG clusters to reach out to the internet to download packages, such as Cloud Provider for Cloud Director.

 | Property         | Value                                                                                               | Remarks |